g0mb4/DOOMgabooga/README.md

 I hope I changed every `%s` to `%cs` in `printf()`, but it might not be the case.

+Sound support is work in progress, comment `#define FEATURE_SOUND` in *doomgeneric/doomfeatures.h* to disable it and get a bit more stable version.

 No multiplayer.

 ## TODO